 The foe shall burn

-In the sun of Vulcan I am bringing over there,
+In the sun of Vulcan I am carrying over there,

 The woe shall pass,